Are you planning a trip to Europe and looking for the best things to do in Italy? If so, then you need to look no further than right here!

 Lake Como, also known as Lago di Como, is one of the most famous lakes in all of Italy, and thus, you need to add it to your things to do in Italy itinerary!
 Lake Como is separated into a variety of different towns including Como, Tremezzo, Cernobbio, Menaggio, and more.

 Here you can take a stroll through any of the town’s tiny streets, visit old centers, eat at good restaurants, explore old churches and more!
 You can also take a boat tour of Lago di Como or visit the Villa Melzi Gardens (if you are visiting during the right seasons, of course!).
+It is one of the top destinations in Italy for the rich and famous too!

 If you need more details about visiting Lake Como, make sure to check out our Ultimate Northern Italy itinerary, and if you are really into visiting lakes/bodies of water and want to add it to your things to do in Italy, check out our article on the 10 prettiest lakes to see in Italy!